Best Folding eBike with Torque Sensor: What to Look For

 Pre-Purchase Folding eBike with Torque Sensor Checklist

-You're almost there.
-Before you click buy, go through this final checklist.
+You’re almost there.
+Before choosing a folding ebike with torque sensor, review this final checklist to be sure it fits your actual commute needs.
 Answering these questions will make sure the bike you choose fits your specific needs.

 What is my main use?
 Is it a 3-mile ride to the train station (focus on portability) or a 15-mile hilly commute (focus on performance)?
 Be honest about your daily reality.